pmrv/cellhack-clone/README.md

 * move; if the target is blocked by another cell, nothing happens
 * split; Create a new cell in the target with half your energy and a copy of your memory.
 Nothing happens if the target is occupied.
-Macros for the values these actions are defined in (src/cellhack/player.h)[a separate header] that I took directly from (https://cellhack.net).
+Macros for the values these actions are defined in [a separate header](src/cellhack/player.h) that I took directly from https://cellhack.net.
 All actions that reference a target must be combined with a direction, either "up", "down", "left" or "right", again macros exist for those.
 Once you're done, simply return the value.